 “It’s very sad that a person fears her safety, just because she supports basic human rights.
 In this atmosphere, fighting for women’s rights is a luxury for many people,” Gizem, 2016.

-Returning in 2016, I found a movement being rapidly reshaped by the intensity of current events in Turkey - multiple terrorist attacks, an increasingly conservative, authoritarian, yet popular Government, a failed military coup followed by a state of emergency.
-Amidst widespread arrests of those who oppose and criticise the Government, I was met not with defiance, but with a creeping sense of defeat amongst some of those I spent time with.
-Self-preservation had become, naturally, more of a priority than the cause.
+Returning in 2016, I found a movement being rapidly reshaped by the intensity of current events in Turkey - multiple terrorist attacks, an increasingly conservative and fascist (yet popular) Government, a failed military coup followed by state of emergency.
+Amidst widespread arrests of those who oppose and criticise the Government, I was met not with defiance, but with a creeping sense of defeat amongst those I spent time with.
+Self-preservation for a cause had become, naturally, more of a priority than self-sacrifice.